MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 The deprecation of WINS and mailslot messages means that those mechanisms are longer available as a fallback option when applications specify short NetBIOS-style domain name.
 This deprecation can therefore cause disruption in some environments.
 The following sections describe various improvements that have been made as of Windows Insider Preview Release build 25921.

-#### BlockNetbiosDiscovery Netlogon policy setting
+#### BlockNetBIOSDiscovery Netlogon policy setting

-BlockNetbiosDiscovery is a new boolean Group Policy setting for the Netlogon service.
+BlockNetBIOSDiscovery is a new boolean Group Policy setting for the Netlogon service.
+To access the policy in  Group Policy Management Editor, go to Computer Configuration > Administrative Templates > System > Net sign-in -> DC Locator DNS Records -> Block NetBIOS-based discovery for domain controller location.

 When set to TRUE, DC locator doesn't allow the use of NetBIOS-style DC location.